DGCO-Stinc/Engels/README.md

 + Expences - Overview of all your Expences.
 + Options - Not decided what option there will be.
 (Dark & Light Theme)
 + Add - Add and income and expence.
++ Remove - Remove an income or expence.

 ### Add Function